git-lfs/git-lfs/docs/spec.md

 can have different media endpoints for different remotes.
 Here is the list of rules that Git Media uses to determine a repository's Git Media server:

-1. The `media.url` string.
-2. The `remote.{name}.media.url` string.
+1. The `remote.{name}.media_url` config specifies the URL for a single remote.
+2. The `media.url` config specifies the URL for any other remotes.
-3. Append `/info/media` to the remote URL.
+3. If no configuration is set, append `/info/media` to the remote URL.
 Only works with HTTPS URLs.

+The default Git Media transport is "https", for the [HTTPS API](./api.md).
+The transport can be changed with either configuration option:

+1. The `remote.{name}.media_transport` config specifies the transport for a remote.
+2. The `media.transport` config specifies the transport for other remotes.

 Here's a sample Git config file with the optional remote and media configuration
 options: